Meet the Committee

 Paulette is the Department of Management’s Academic & Pastoral Mentor, supporting first year UG students on the BSc Management degree.
 She is co-chair of the Department’s EDI Committee and also co-chairs the school-wide EDI Reps Network.

-As a committee member of EmbRace since 2021, she volunteers as one of the Marketing & Communications Officers, jointly responsible for newsletter and social media content.
+As a committee member of EmbRace since 2021, she volunteers as one of the Marketing & Communications Officers, responsible for newsletter and social media content.
 A highlight from her time as part of EmbRace was working with other members of the committee to launch the Black 365 lanyard and applying for funding to support the production of the four-episode podcast Embrace the Journey which examines EmbRace’s history.

 Originally from Birmingham, Paulette has no affiliations to her home city’s football teams, but if pressed, she would concede to Aston Villa.